spdx/spdx-spec/chapters/other-licensing-information-detected.md

 ## 10.3 License name field <a name="10.3"></a>

-**Description**
+### 10.3.1 Description

 Provide a common name of the license that is not on the SPDX list.

 Use `NOASSERTION` If there is no common name or it is not known.

-**Intent**

-Provides a human readable name suitable for use as a title or label of the license when showing compact lists of licenses from the SPDX data to humans.

-**Metadata**

 The metadata for the license name field is shown in Table 65.

 Table 65 — Metadata for the license name field